c4tk/c4tk/src/content/events/seattle/2014/faq.md

----
+﻿---
 questions:
 - question:
     What's a hackathon?
   answer:
     A hackathon is an event where people get together and develop some awesome technologies in a short time span.
 Think of it as a creative marathon where at the end you have some product to show for.
 - question:
-    Who is organizing the 2014 Code for the Kingdom Bay Area Hackathon?
+    Who is organizing the 2014 Code for the Kingdom Seattle Hackathon?
   answer:
-    The Code for the Kingdom Bay Area Hackathon is being organized by Leadership Network with the collaboration of Carpenters, The SF Bay Christian Entrepreneurs Meetup Group, and CrazyLove.org.
+    The Code for the Kingdom Seattle Hackathon is being organized by Leadership Network with the collaboration of Carpenters, The SF Bay Christian Entrepreneurs Meetup Group, and CrazyLove.org.
 - question:
     What is this hackathon trying to accomplish?
   answer:
     This Hackathon is a non-profit event to encourage the activation and on-going collaboration of a larger ecosystem of all sort of creative individuals ( including programmers, designers, creatives, entrepreneurs, and leaders of churches, non-profits, and the marketplace) who are passionate about creating technologies to tackle from a Christian perspective the challenges confronting our society, our communities, our churches, and our spiritual lives.
 - question:
-    Is there a main theme to the Code for the Kingdom Bay Area Hackathon?
+    Is there a main theme to the Code for the Kingdom Seattle Hackathon?
   answer:
     Yes, Transforming Lives.
 How can technology help alleviate and eradicate all forms of injustice while teaching about God’s unconditional love?
 - question:
-    I'm from outside the Bay Area.
+    I'm from outside the Seattle.
 Can I still participate?
   answer:
     Yes.
 Join us.
 - question: